chrisguest75/sysadmin_examples/33_WSL/README.md

 # show envvars
 set
-# the vhdx for distro
+# the vhdx for distro (new distros are installed in packages folder)
 dir "%LocalAppData%\packages\CanonicalGroupLimited.Ubuntu_79rhkp1fndgsc\localstate"